INFORMSJoC/2020.0311/README.md

 The goal of this software is to solve the problem of appointment scheduling with time-dependent no-shows.
 In such problem the goal is to determine the appointment time of a list of patients, taking into account that each patient may not show up for their appointment.
 Moreover, the probability of no-show depends on the time scheduled for the appointment.
-This is therefore an optimization probelem with decision-dependent uncertainty.
+This is therefore an optimization problem with decision-dependent uncertainty.

 ## Running the code

 The code runs in Matlab.
 The file `SPGP.m` contains a script with all the parameters of the problem, and then a call to a routine that implements the optimization algorithm.
+The default values of the parameters can be changed, following the instructions on the script file.

+There are also two parameters for the algorithm itself.
+One is the initial sample size used by the simulation-based method, and the other (`Trials`) is the desired number of runs.
+As described in the paper, a multi-start approach is implemented to deal with the non-convexity of the problem, so each run randomly selects a feasible starting point for the algorithm.

+Once the code is run, the results (optimal schedule, and a 95% confidence interval for the optimal cost) are saved on files called `schedule_<type>_<run>.mat`, where `<type>` indicates the show-up probability function class (1, 2 or 3) and `<run>`is the run number.

 ## Results

-Figure 3 in the paper, reproduced below, shows the optimal schedules for 6 different show-up probability functions.
+Figure 3 in the paper, reproduced below, shows the optimal schedules for 6 different show-up probability functions, under exponentially distributed service times.
 In the script, one selects one of three classes of  show-up probability functions: linear, quadratic, or cosine.
 The parameter `P1` corresponds to the show-up probability at time 0, whereas the meaning of `P2` depends on which of the three classes of show-up probability functions is being used.

 ![Figure 1](https://github.com/thmello1/2020.0311/files/8496907/schedule_p_esp.pdf)

 ## Replicating

-To replicate the results in the figure, run the `SPGP.m` script changing the value of `ShapeShowUpProb` to the corresponding class, and the values of `P1` and `P2` accordingly.
+To replicate approximately the results in the figure, run the `SPGP.m` script changing the value of `ShapeShowUpProb` to the corresponding class, and the values of `P1` and `P2` accordingly.
+The plots can be obtained using the script `plot_schedule.m`.
+Note that it is not possible to replicate exactly the results in the figure since the algorithm uses random samples and random starting points.
+Still, the results should looks similar to those in the figure.